 Baby koala Mimi is already an active little dancer.
 At just 7 months old he is already confident climbing away from his mum, and is grabbing leaves to taste.

 Name: Karrborr is the Wathaurong Aboriginal word for koala.
 We like to use Aboriginal names so that everyone who hears them learns a bit about our indigenous cultures.

 Karrborr is a surprise baby.
-His mum Babarrang has had five joeys that we know of: unnamed joey in 2013; Ngardang in 2014; Djadja in 2016, Burun in 2017 and now Karrborr in 2019.
+Her mum Babarrang has had five joeys that we know of: unnamed joey in 2013; Ngardang in 2014; Djadja in 2016, Burun in 2017 and now Karrborr in 2019.
 We think Babarrang is at least 9 years old, and by that age most female koalas in the wild have retired from motherhood.

 Karrborr is also the first joey that we are confident is Bungaleenee’s.
 Bungaleenee has been a dominant male since 2011, but we haven’t recorded females going to him in breeding season.
 That doesn’t mean they haven’t, we just haven’t seen it.